-8.3.5 Additional Dependencies: Bison
+8.3.7 Additional Dependencies : Bison

-Leopard note: Leopard includes Bison 2.3, so this step can be skipped on Leopard.
+Leopard and Snow Leopard note: Leopard and Snow Leopard include Bison 2.3, so this step can be skipped on Leopard and Snow Leopard.

-The version of bison available by default on Mac OSX is too old so you need to get a more recent one on your system.
-Download if from:
+The version of bison available by default on Mac OS X 10.4 and older is too old so you need to get a more recent one on your system.
+Download at least version 2.3 from: